St Marks Road, Alverstoke, Gosport, Hampshire, PO12 2DA

 Hear about the lives of the people who lay beneath this soil.
-The Guide will give you an insight into a number of those who in Victorian times and early 20th century lived adventurous lives and served their country and their society.
-This is a very peaceful area, with lovely flowers which adds to its serenity and beauty.
+The heritage guide will give you an insight into a number of those who in Victorian times and early 20th century lived adventurous lives and served their country and their society.
+This is a very peaceful area, with absolutely lovely flowers which add to its serenity and beauty.
 St Marks Churchyard is a treasure in the history of Gosport!

 Duration approx: 60 minute tour plus question time.

 Friday 9 September: 1030

 Please self book, but if you experience any difficulties please contact us